-Step 3: Appeal of Vice President for Student Affairs' Decision
+Step 3: Appeal of Vice President for Student Affairs' Decision the process.

-- If the student does not accept the decision of the Vice President for Student Affairs, the student may submit a written appeal to the President within ten (10) working days of receipt of the decision of the Vice President of Student Affairs.
-The student must present all evidence in writing, including a copy of the original grievance form and previous decisions in the matter reached at lower levels of the process. - 2.
-The student must also submit a written statement which explains why the decision of the Vice President for
+If the student does not accept the decision of the Vice President for Student Affairs, the student may submit a written appeal to the President within ten (10) working days of receipt of the decision of the Vice President of Student Affairs.
+The student must present all evidence in writing, including a copy of the original grievance form and previous decisions in the matter reached at lower explains why the decision of the Vice President for